andrewpfunk/serverless-tutorial/README.md

 - Leave all the default settings and click Deploy *username*.github.io
 - Click the link to open https://*random-project-name*.netlify.app

-You now have two separate instances of your application running on github.io and netlify.app.
+We now have two separate instances of the application running on github.io and netlify.app.

 Before going on, let's see what happens when we make a small change to the app.